Brixmor Property Group Inc Cmn (BRX) Technical Fundamentals and Valuation

-Brixmor Property Group Inc Cmn (NYSE:BRX) shares traded down -0.78% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $18.37 within the next 52-weeks.
+Brixmor Property Group Inc Cmn (NYSE:BRX) shares traded up 0.2% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $18.33 within the next 52-weeks.
 The mean target projections are based on 15 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 The ABR is the calculated average of the actual recommendations (strong buy, hold, sell etc.) made by the brokerage firms for the given stock.
-Currently shares of Brixmor Property Group Inc Cmn (NYSE:BRX) have an average brokerage recommendation (ABR) of 2 number of Recs in ABR is 14 however the company’s industry rank by ABR is 238 out of 265.
+Currently shares of Brixmor Property Group Inc Cmn (NYSE:BRX) have an average brokerage recommendation (ABR) of 2.08 number of Recs in ABR is 13 however the company’s industry rank by ABR is .
 Industries are ranked based on the average broker recommendation of each company belong to this industry.
 A low number means that brokers and analysts expect that the industry outperform the market.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.